ZephyrBlu/recursive-parse/README.md

 # Replay Parsing for Tournament Replay Packs

-This is a script for parsing tournament replay packs.
-It recursively searches sub-directories for replay files, then parses the replays using the [Zephyrus Replay Parser](https://github.com/ZephyrBlu/zephyrus-sc2-parser).
+This is a (small) library for parsing tournament replay packs.
+It currently allows you to recursively search sub-directories for replay files, then parse them using the [Zephyrus Replay Parser](https://github.com/ZephyrBlu/zephyrus-sc2-parser).

 You can inject a function to analyze output data.
 Analyzed data is aggregated and stored, then exported as JSON.